Maltrn/project-aim/README.md

 ````

 The server will be available under: <http://localhost:3000>

+### Configurations
+All configurable variables can be found in the file: `./frontend/src/app/app.config.ts`.

 ## Docker
 We use docker to build images to make the microservice deployable in containers.
 There are currently three images for this microservice.